themesberg/flowbite/content/getting-started/react.md

 @tailwind utilities;
 ```

+## Install Flowbite

-5. Install Flowbite and Flowbite React by running the following command in your terminal:
+4. Install Flowbite and Flowbite React by running the following command in your terminal:

 ```bash
 npm install flowbite flowbite-react
 ```

-6. Require Flowbite as a plugin inside your `tailwind.config.js` file:
+5. Require Flowbite as a plugin inside your `tailwind.config.js` file:

 ```javascript
 module.exports = {